Chapter 6 : Curiosity Killed the Cat...again

 He looked relieved, and oh-so-adorable.
 "So it's not an insult?"

-"No," I replied, deciding to hold in my laugher for fear of insulting him.
+"No," I replied, deciding to hold in my laugher for fear of insulting him and prolonging this shouting match.
 I couldn't help but grin wider though.

 "YOU TWO!
 Out of my library this instant!
 How dare you yell so loudly?!"
 Ms. Pince yelled at us.